-Tony James, president of Blackstone Group LP (BX), said allegations that the biggest buyout firms colluded in bidding on takeovers are untrue and may have been politically motivated in an election year.
+Tony James, president of Blackstone Group LP (BX:US), said allegations that the biggest buyout firms colluded in bidding on takeovers are untrue and may have been politically motivated in an election year.

 “The lawsuit is a complete fabrication and a bunch of malarkey,” James said today in response to a question from Bloomberg News on a conference call discussing third-quarter earnings.
 “It’s a long, long way from what’s being alleged by these latest attorneys, and I suspect there’s some political motivation lurking in here because we have a private-equity guy running for president,” James said, referring to Republican Mitt Romney, who co-founded Bain Capital LLC and ran the Boston- based buyout firm for 15 years.